-2. Skills you need, Punctuation rules: This website shows the rules needed for good punctuation, the IELTS examiner will check your punctuation so it has to be accurate, this goes toward your grammar score in writing.
+4. Skills you need, Punctuation rules: This website shows the rules needed for good punctuation,.
+The IELTS examiner will check your punctuation so it has to be accurate.

-5. IELTS Vocabulary App – Cullen IELTS 7+, This app is highly recommended, it is available in the Apple App store.
-The Author was a senior IELTS examiner.
+7. IELTS Vocabulary App – Cullen IELTS 7+, This app is highly recommended, it is available in the Apple App store.
+The author was a senior IELTS examiner.
 So if you prefer using a smartphone this is a good way to study.

 When you find a new word or phrase, underline it, make a note of it but most importantly Practice it ! … Just making a list of new words is not effective.

 These are the questions you need to ask yourself when you are learning new vocabulary.